 Bonaire National Marine Park

-I’m not even an experienced diver, but I loved jumping into the water and opening myself to new underwater discoveries.
-The seawater here is truly this good!
+I’m not even an experienced diver, but I loved jumping into the water and opening myself to new and exciting underwater discoveries.
+The seawater that surrounds Bonaire is truly this good!

 1000 Steps Beach